alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 ## 5. Drafts, edits, pinning, slugs

-You may want to produce a draft of a blog post and work with it locally but exclude it from the build that you will publish until it is finished.
-You can add a field to the page header to indicate that a post is still in draft form and should not be published.
+You may want to produce a draft of a blog post and work with it locally but exclude it from the build that you publish.
+You can add a field to the page header to indicate that a post is still in draft form.

 !!! example "Create a draft"